The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 VBoxContainer | Vertical box container.
 See BoxContainer HBoxContainer | Horizontal box container.
 See BoxContainer Label | Label displays plain text on the screen.
 It gives you control over the horizontal and vertical alignment, and can wrap the text inside the node’s bounding rectangle.
 It doesn’t support bold, italics or other formatting.
 For that, use RichTextLabel instead.
 "Use filter" option into dynamic font, smoth the font
+AudioStreamPlayer2D | Plays audio that dampens with distance from screen center AudioStreamPlayer3D | Plays a sound effect with directed sound effects, dampens with distance if needed, generates effect of hearable position in space
+AnimationPlayer | An animation player is used for general purpose playback of Animation resources.
+It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
+Additionally, animations can be played and blended in different channels.
+Let change any element property value in time

 ### 16.2.
 Classes
 Class | Description